Quasiperiodic and mixed commutator factorizations in free products of groups: Introduction

 Let a free group $F$ be considered as the free product of its cyclic subgroups.
 Grigorchuk and Kurchanov \cite{GK} defined the width $h(w)$ of an element $w $ of $F$ as a minimal number of elements that are conjugate to elements of free factors of $F$ and that are needed to write $w$ as their product.
 Grigorchuk and Kurchanov \cite{GK} gave an algorithm that computes the width $h(w)$ of $w \in F$, see also \cite{Iv}, \cite{Ol}.
 The width $h(w)$ can be defined in the same manner for an element $w$ of an arbitrary free product $\FF$ of groups.

 It is worthwhile to note that our definition of the mixed genus $\mg(w)$ of an element $w$ of an arbitrary free product $\FF$ combines the foregoing two definitions and the number $\mg(w)$ satisfies the inequalities $\mg(w) \le 2g(w)$ and $\mg(w) \le h(w)$.
+However, it is not clear how to algorithmically compute the mixed genus $\mg(w)$ even for elements of a free group.

 A {\em quasiperiodic factorization} for an element $w$ of the free product $\FF$ of groups $G_\al$, $\alpha \in I$, is an equality in $\FF$ of the form